 How to Turn on Night Mode on iPhone Camera the Simple Way

-• Night mode appears automatically when your iPhone detects low light.
+• Night Mode activates automatically when your iPhone detects low-light conditions.

-• The moon icon shows whether Night mode is available or actively working.
+• The moon icon shows whether Night Mode is available or currently active.

 What is Night Mode in Camera Settings on iPhone?

-If you want more control, you can tap the arrow at the top of the screen and use the slider to choose an exposure time between 1 and 30 seconds.
-The iPhone then blends multiple frames into a single HDR image to boost brightness and detail while minimizing noise.
+If you’d like more control, you can manually adjust the exposure time.
+Simply tap the arrow at the top of the screen, select the Night Mode controls, and use the slider to choose an exposure between 1 and 30 seconds.
+The iPhone then combines multiple frames into a single image, helping preserve detail, improve brightness, and reduce noise in darker scenes.

-Night mode is available on the iPhone 11 and newer models, with Pro models also supporting it for selfies and portraits.
-Understanding how it works helps you capture clearer, more natural-looking photos in low light.
+Night Mode is available on the iPhone 11 and newer models, while certain Pro models also support it for selfies and portrait photography.
+Understanding how the feature works can make a noticeable difference when shooting in low light, helping you capture photos that look sharper, brighter, and more natural.

 Benefits of Using Night Mode for Night Photography